-Before officer Watson had time to layout his plan the laugher of a child could be heard coming from the attic, followed by the rapid footsteps that only a child could make.
+Before Officer Watson had time to lay out his plan, the laughter of a child could be heard coming from the attic, followed by the rapid footsteps that only a child could make.

 “Yeah, that is why I look like a snowman right now.”
 Charlie replied, keeping their eyes on the ladder.